AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Server app preview works
 - App server protects preview PUT and GET with secret key or Firebase login
 - Use secret for access token extension param, check all permissions and ordering for using secrets
-- Remove old Builder and build.ts
+- Remove old Builder and build.ts, BrowserRuntimeLoader
 - Don't load runtimes and other unnecessary files into GitHub - get from elemento hosting

 Further requirements